-The Board has concluded that, based on each director nominee's experience, qualifications, character, integrity, attributes or skills on an individual basis and in combination with those of the other nominees, each director nominee should serve as a director.
+The Board has concluded that, based on each director's experience, qualifications, character, integrity, attributes, and skills on an individual basis and in combination with those of the other nominees, each director should serve as a director.
 Among other attributes common to all directors is their ability to review critically, evaluate, question and discuss information provided to them, to interact effectively with the other directors and management of the Company, and to exercise reasonable business judgment in the performance of their duties as directors.
 In addition, the Board has taken into account the actual service and commitment of the directors during their tenure in concluding that each should continue to serve.
-A director nominee's ability to perform his duties effectively may have been attained through: (i) business, consulting, public service or academic positions; (ii) a director nominee's educational background or professional training; (iii) experience from service as a director of the Company, other public companies, non-profit entities or other organizations; or (iv) other relevant experiences.
-In addition to these shared characteristics, set forth below is a brief discussion of the specific experience, qualifications, attributes or skills of each director nominee that supports the conclusion that each person should serve as a director.
+A director's ability to perform his or her duties effectively may have been attained through: (i) business, consulting, public service, or academic positions; (ii) a director's educational background or professional training; (iii) experience from service as a director of the Company, other public companies, non-profit entities or other organizations; or (iv) other relevant experiences.
+In addition to these shared characteristics, set forth below is a brief discussion of the specific experience, qualifications, attributes or skills of each director that supports the conclusion that each person should serve as a director.

-Mr. Christensen was selected to be a director of the Company given his experience in the gold and precious metals and financial services industries.
+Mr. Christensen was nominated to be a director of the Company given his role as Chief Executive Officer and his experience in the gold and precious metals and financial services industries.
 Prior to joining the Company as an officer in 2007, Mr. Christensen was Vice President, Corporate Development at Gabriel Resources Ltd., a gold mining company; a Director of Fundamental Equity Research for Credit Suisse First Boston; Global Coordinator of Mining Research at Merrill Lynch; and Portfolio Manager of Franklin Gold and Precious Metals Fund for Franklin Templeton Group.
-He was a director of Hecla Mining Company from 2002 to 2011 and is currently a director of the Denver Gold Group.
+He was a director of Hecla Mining Company from 2002 to 2011 and a director of the Denver Gold Group from 2010 to 2015.

-Mr. Pilkington was selected to be a director of the Company given his experience in the gold and precious metals and financial services industries.
-Mr. Pilkington is an investment banker and Senior Advisor of UBS Securities LLC and its predecessor companies.
-He is also a director of Avocet Mining PLC, a gold mining company.
+Mr. Pilkington was nominated to be a director of the Company given his experience in the gold and precious metals and financial services industries.
+Mr. Pilkington is a retired investment banker who previously served as Senior Advisor of UBS Securities LLC and its predecessor companies.
+He was also a director of Avocet Mining PLC, a gold mining company, from 1996 to 2014.

-Mr. Glynn was selected to be a director of the Company given his extensive finance and investment management experience.
+Mr. Glynn was nominated to be a director of the Company given his extensive finance and investment management experience.
 Mr. Glynn previously served as President and Chief Investment Officer for the U.S. Steel and Carnegie Pension Fund.
 He is also a director for the Taiwan Opportunities Fund Limited, a Bermuda registered investment company.
+Mr. Glynn was a Trustee of the Steelworkers Pension Trust from 2009-2011.

 Mr. Hansen was nominated to be a director of the Company given his extensive mining company and finance experience.
-Mr. Hansen has been Chief Executive Officer of General Moly.
-Inc., a U.S.-based molybdenum mining company located in Lakewood, Colorado, since 2007.
+Mr. Hansen has been Chief Executive Officer of General Moly, Inc., a U.S.-based molybdenum mining company located in Lakewood, Colorado, since 2007.
 Prior to that, Mr. Hansen served in various senior executive positions at Newmont Mining Corporation, including as Senior Vice President, Operations Services and Development from 2005-2007 and Senior Vice President and Chief Financial Officer at Newmont from 1999 to 2005.